Freechains/README/README.md

 The basic API of Freechains is very straightforward:

 - `freechains-host start ...`:     starts the local peer to serve requests (execute on every restart)
-- `freechains crypto ...`:         creates a cryptographic identity
+- `freechains keys ...`:           creates a cryptographic key
 - `freechains chains join ...`:    joins a chain locally to post and read content
 - `freechains chain post ...`:     posts to a chain locally
 - `freechains chain get ...`:      reads a post locally